-Key Elements Criteria Explanation 10.
-Return to Work I. Documenting time frames within which return to work and injury management plans will be prepared.
+Key Elements Criteria Explanation 10.Return to Work The Agency is to define how it will: 10.1 Co-ordinate those involved in the injury management process including but not limited to the following: I. Injury Management Co-ordinators II.
+Workplace Rehabilitation Providers III.
+Return to Work Co-ordinators 10.2 Manage Injury Management Plans and Return to Work Plans.
+This should include but not be limited to the following: I. Documenting time frames within which return to work and injury management plans will be prepared.
 II.
-Ensure the development and implementation of plans in accordance with time frames detailed in the approved Injury Management Program III.
-Manage consultation requirements between key parties IV.
-Ensure the assessment of return to work options is completed thoroughly V. Ensure the return to work hierarchy is applied VI.
-Ensure workplace visits are undertaken when necessary VII.
-Ensure the identification and modification of suitable and meaningful alternative duties where practicable VIII.
-Recognise limitations during return to work IX.
-Ensure the regular review, monitor and modification of plans when necessary X. Regularly assess outcomes for The injury management program should encourage full and open communication between all parties involved in the injury management and return to work process.
+Ensuring the development and implementation of plans in accordance with time frames detailed in the approved Injury Management Program III.
+Managing consultation requirements between key parties IV.
+Ensuring the assessment of return to work options is completed thoroughly V. Ensuring the return to work hierarchy is applied VI.
+Ensuring workplace visits are undertaken when necessary VII.
+Ensuring suitable and meaningful alternative duties are identified and modified where practicable VIII.
+Recognising limitations during return to work IX.
+Ensuring the regular review, monitor and modification of plans when necessary X. Regularly assessing outcomes for all parties involved 10.3 Reflect and promote the health benefits of work 10.4 Ensure all activities support the principles of the Clinical Framework for the Delivery of Health Services 10.5 Apply an evidence based approach to identifying optimal return to work outcomes.
+The injury management program (IMP) should encourage full and open communication between all parties involved in the injury management and return to work process.
 Poor communication can lead to delays, confusion and misunderstanding and is recognised as presenting a major barrier to effective injury management.
-Proper planning and co-ordination of the injury management process will facilitate effective communication between the parties, eliminate duplication of effort and confusion, and ensure that the injury management process runs smoothly and results in positive outcomes for the injured worker.
+Proper planning and co-ordination of the injury management process will facilitate effective communication between the parties, eliminate duplication of effort and confusion and ensure that the injury management process runs smoothly and results in positive outcomes for the injured worker.
+The application of evidence based material such as MDGuidelines, or similar Agency developed information is encouraged.
+This information may assist Agencies to identify optimal return to work outcomes, monitor progress against those outcomes and implement strategies where progress exceeds identified outcomes.
 Return to Work Plans - A simple plan for co-ordinating and managing the treatment, rehabilitation and return to work of an injured worker.
-If a worker suffers a significant injury a return to work plan is to be prepared within the time frame nominated by the insurer/employer in the Injury Management Program approved by the Board.
+If a worker suffers a significant injury a return to work plan is to be prepared within the time frame nominated by the employer in the IMP approved by the Board.
 Injury Management Plans - A comprehensive plan for co-ordinating and managing the treatment, rehabilitation and return to work of an injured worker.
-If a worker suffers a significant injury an injury management plan is to be prepared within the time frame nominated by the insurer/employer in the Injury Management Program approved by the Board.
-Injury management program should specify the time frame in which return to work and injury management plan si to be prepared within the time frame in which return to work and injury management plans will be developed following becoming aware that a worker has sustained a significant injury.
-This would mean that the plan is not incorporated in the return to work plan the program should also specify the time frame in which an injury management plan will be developed and implemented within 10 working days.
-If the injury management plan is not incorporated in the return to work plan the program should also specify the time frame in which an injury management plan will be developed within 5 working days of a worker being partially or totally incapacitated for
+If a worker suffers a significant injury an injury management plan is to be prepared within the time frame nominated by the employer in the IMP approved by the Board.
+Injury Management Plans - A comprehensive plan for co-ordinating and managing the treatment, rehabilitation and return to work of an injured worker.
+If a worker suffers a significant injury management plan is to be prepared within the time frame nominated by the employer in the IMP approved by the Board.
+Injury management plan is not incorporated in the return to work plan hill be developed and implemented within 10 days.
+If the injury management plan is not incorporated in the return to work plan